 The warrants have no established trading market.
-The warrants have been approved for listing on the NYSE under the symbol "MTB WS."
+We have applied to list the warrants on the NYSE under the symbol "MTB WS."
 The underwriter may make a market in the warrants after completion of the offering, but will not be obligated to do so and may discontinue any market-making activities at any time without notice.
 No assurance can be given as to the liquidity of the trading market for the warrants or that an active public market for the warrants will develop.